Tutors

 Director, Writing Center

 I divide my time between the Writing Center the English Department, where I teach undergrad and grad courses in writing studies.
 Before coming to UConn in 2005, I was founding director of an interdisciplinary writing program at Haverford College, and before that was on the faculty at Kansas State.
-I co-edit the Oxford Brief Guides to Writing in the Disciplines and have published academic books and articles on a variety of topics, including community-based writing, writing across the curriculum, writing centers, science writing, prose style, pragmatism, early modern literature, and representations of literacy in sacred texts.
-I collaborate with colleagues across UConn to improve how writing gets valued and taught here, and more recently I’ve worked with Ugandan universities on building writing programs there.
+I co-edit the Oxford Brief Guides to Writing in the Disciplines and have published academic books and articles on a variety of topics, including community-based writing, writing across the curriculum, writing centers, science writing, prose style, early modern literature, and representations of literacy in sacred texts.
+Lately I’ve also been thinking about AI and writing.
+I collaborate with colleagues across UConn to improve how writing gets valued and taught here and I’ve worked with Ugandan universities on building writing programs there.

 Associate Director, Writing Center